 Social Sharing

-When Luke Ignace thinks approximately the matters he misses maximum about his home within the Bahamas, he cannot help but think about his barber.
+When Luke Ignace thinks about the matters he misses most about his home in the Bahamas, he cannot help but think about his barber.

-“Back domestic, I love going to the barbershop,” Ignace said.
-“Having an area in which you may experience represented is one of those things this is so rooted in our records, like going to a barber and having a black barbershop, and having black products and going to the salon.
+“Back home, I love going to the barbershop,” Ignace said.
+“Having an area in which you may experience representation is one of those things that is so rooted in our records, like going to a barber and having a black barbershop, and having black products and going to the salon.

 “That’s cultural, and we type of need that.”

-He stated even as he’s met many skilled barbers at the Island, he unearths it challenging to discover a keep that feels find it irresistible reflects his tradition and heritage.
+He stated that even as he’s met many skilled barbers on the Island, he finds it challenging to discover a place that feels like it reflects his tradition and heritage.

-“My stories in barbershops have in reality been nice over right here.
+“My stories in barbershops have, in reality, been nice over here.
 However, they will be better.
-There may be plenty extra network behind it,” he stated.
-“Business is commercial enterprise ultimately, and you want to ensure you are representing exclusive ethnic bodies in corporations, especially like barbershops.”
+There may be plenty of extra network behind it,” he stated.
+“Business is a commercial enterprise ultimately, and you want to ensure you are representing exclusive ethnic bodies in corporations, especially in barbershops.”

 Hard to discover products